 As our students graduate and become educational leaders performing at the highest level, and as our research results in new thinking about leadership, the work of the faculty and students in the Administration & Supervision program area at the Curry School is, indeed, creating positive change in school districts and educational organizations around the country.

 The University Council for Educational Administration (UCEA) is a consortium of higher education institutions committed to advancing the preparation and practice of educational leaders for the benefit of schools and children.
 In 2010, the Curry School of Education was selected to serve as headquarters to UCEA.

 Student Performance Snapshot

-The Administration and Supervision program at the Curry School of Education currently enrolls approximately 150 students in its various certificate and degree programs.
+The Administration and Supervision program at the Curry School of Education currently enrolls approximately 200 students in its various certificate and degree programs.
 The academic profile for students admitted in Fall 2012, is the following:

-In Virginia, a passing score is defined by regulations as 165 and 100% of our graduates passed the licensure exam.
+In Virginia, a passing score is defined by regulation as 165 and 100% of our graduates passed the licensure exam.